-What pages should you build-out?
+What pages should you build out?

 When building out your service pages, we typically recommend having a PTSD Treatment and Trauma Therapy page.
-This is because these are the most highly searched for key terms.
+This is because these are the most highly searched-for key terms.
 If you niche down with survivors of abuse, homicide, first responders, or DV survivors, then we would suggest making this the focus keyword, but still including PTSD treatment and trauma therapy on the page to draw in the people looking for this service.
-Additionally, as therapists, we know that trauma doesn’t usually show up alone, in fact, many people dealing with trauma also deal with anxiety and depression.
-Therefore, creating service pages based on this focus will not only enhance your SEO because we can link back to these pages but if your clients are not entirely sure if trauma is the issue.
+Additionally, as trauma therapists, we know that trauma doesn’t usually show up alone, in fact, many people dealing with trauma also deal with anxiety and depression.
+Therefore, creating service pages based on this focus will not only enhance your SEO because we can link back to these pages but your clients are not entirely sure if trauma is the issue.
 They can at least get a brief overview of how co-occurring disorders show up.

 Use of Language on a PTSD and Trauma Page?

-Sometimes when we are building out trauma pages for clients, we find that they struggle with using PTSD treatment on the page for the uncertainty that they will drive in a stream of more clinical diagnoses than they are ready to work with.
+Sometimes when we are building out trauma pages for clients, we find that they struggle with using PTSD treatment on the page of the uncertainty that they will drive in a stream of more clinical diagnoses than they are ready to work with.
 However, in the SEO world, people are both searching for trauma therapy and PTSD treatment.
 If you’re worried about driving in the wrong clients, then realize that the keywords are what drive people to your website.
 The written content is what speaks to them as a person.
 If you don’t work with intense trauma clients, mention that in your copy.
 Or if your focus is on co-occurring disorders, say that too.
-Simply adding a subheading saying “ Who Do I work Within Trauma Therapy” will help people to know whether or not you’re the right trauma therapist for them.
+Simply adding a subheading saying “ Who Do I Work Within Trauma Therapy” will help people to know whether or not you’re the right trauma therapist for them.